zuoooooooo/zuoooooooo.github.io/_pages/Research.md

 Research experience
 ======
-* **mAIHT Pruner：An Monontone Accelerated Interative Hard-Thredsholding One-shot Prunning for LLM** （Jun.
+* **mAIHT Pruner：An Monontone Accelerated Interative Hard-Thredsholding One-shot Prunning for LLM** （Jun.~Sep.
 2024）

   Advisor: Prof. Canhong Wen ,The Department of statistics and Finance, USTC
   * Performed an extensive literature review, and devised a noval mAIHT algorithm for LLM Pruning basaed on $L_0$-penalised optimization .